Using the Central File Store

 2.In the top right, click the Manage FileStore button.

-3.Use the buttons at the top of the dialog to create directories, rename files, delete files, import files, export files, view file details, and refresh the Central File Store.
+3.Use the buttons at the top of the dialog to create directories, rename files, view file details, or add files to the Central File Store.
 Changes are automatically saved as you make them.

 4.Click the X in the top right corner to close the dialog box.